riot/riot/doc/guide/index.md

 This happens once, no matter how many times the tag is initialized.

-To make it easier to override the CSS you can to specify where in the `<head>` Riot should inject tag styles:
+To make it easier to override the CSS you can specify where in the `<head>` Riot should inject tag styles:

 ```html
 <style type="riot"></style>
 ```

-Example use case would be to insert tag styles from a component library after normalize.css but before your website's themed CSS so you can override the library's default styling.
+Example use case would be to insert tag styles from a component library after normalize.css but before your website's theme CSS allowing you to override the library's default styling.

 ## Mounting